scottyschup/ruby-curriculum/w1d1/data-structures/array.md

 #         I like aeroplanes!
 ```

-### Don't modify array while iterating

-**You must never modify an array while iterating through it**; strange
+A **warning**: you should never modify an array while iterating
-things will happen.
-An analogous `while` iteration through the loop
+through it; strange things will happen.
+An analogous `while` iteration
-might help explain the problem:
+through the loop might help explain the problem:

 ```ruby
 array = [0, 1, 2, 3]